-This Modern Slavery Statement (Statement) is made in accordance with the Modern Slavery Act 2018 (Cth) (Act).
-This Statement is made by Access Workspace Pty Ltd ACN 636 482 383 (Access Workspace).
+This Modern Slavery Joint Statement (Statement) is made in accordance with the Modern Slavery Act 2018 (Cth) (Act).
+This Statement is made by Access Workspace Pty Ltd ACN 636 482 383 (Access Workspace) on behalf of itself and its subsidiaries described below.

-This Statement outlines the steps Access Workspace and its subsidiaries (Access Australia) have taken to assess, address, manage and mitigate modern slavery risks in our operations and supply chains during the year ending 30 June 2022.
+This Statement outlines the steps Access Workspace and its subsidiaries (Access Australia) have taken to assess, address, manage and mitigate modern slavery risks in our operations and supply chains during the year ending 30 June 2023.
 It also demonstrates how we plan to continue to improve our frameworks and processes in the future.